thehienvnag/ishare-device/README.md

 # Resource Sharing

 This is a class project that aims to provides functionalities for managing device/stuff of an company:
 - Employee: Allowed to search for and requesting for available device to borrow for a couple days (specific date range).
+Employee are allowed to login using Google account.
 - Manager: Allowed to manage incomming request from employee, accept or cancel employee's request.

 ## Deployment